ICECapstone/PM2.5/README.md

 - Jumper wires

 <b>1.
 Set up NodeMCU:</b><br>
-Please follow the instructions at the last section of https://github.com/ICECapstone/Blink to set up your NodeMCU.
+Please follow the instructions available at the bottom of this page https://github.com/ICECapstone/Blink to set up your NodeMCU.

 <b>2.
 Physical connections: </b><br>
 PMS5003 Vcc -> 5V of the power supply module <br>